segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 Read through the [Analytics.js QuickStart Guide](/docs/connections/sources/catalog/libraries/website/javascript/quickstart/) which explains how to add Analytics.js to your site in just a few minutes.
 Once you've installed the library, read on for the detailed API reference!

+For information about upgrading to Analytics.js 2.0, see [Upgrade to Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/upgrade-to-ajs2).

 ### Upgrade your existing Javascript sources

 For information about upgrading your existing javascript sources, see [Upgrade to A.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/upgrade-to-ajs2).